 Running costs of a food truck

-As well as the set costs of licences, there are other essentials to cover when starting a food truck business.
+As well as the set costs of licences, there are other essentials to cover when you start a food truck business.
 These are the main ones:

 - Gas and electricity: the cost of these depends on the size of your setup and the appliances you work with.